Read all about endorsements in a car insurance policy. For more information, check out the car insurance policy from Zurich Kotak General Insurance.

 An endorsement certificate is an official document confirming approved changes to the policy.

-Yes, adding a driver may be possible through endorsement in car insurance, subject to insurer approval and eligibility.
+Adding a driver may be possible through an endorsement to the car insurance policy, subject to the insurer's approval and eligibility.

-Yes, insurers may deny endorsement requests that are unsupported, inaccurate, or against policy terms.
+Insurers may deny endorsement requests that are unsupported, inaccurate, or inconsistent with the policy terms.

 The fee varies based on whether the endorsement affects coverage or risk assessment.